-Guests who have the following documentation are entitled to one free carer ticket and a second carer ticket at half the on the day price of a standard Theme Park ticket.
-However, the guest with the disability and any further members of their party will pay full price.
+Guests who have the following documentation are entitled to one free carer ticket, however, the guest with the disability and any further members of their party will pay full price.
 Please show the relevant paperwork as well as suitable photo ID of the named recipient at the ticket kiosk when you buy or collect your ticket/s.
 For proof of disability, please bring any ONE of the following forms of documentation:

 - Entitlement to Disability Living Allowance for children under 16 or DLA/Personal Independent Payments (PIP) for those aged 16-64, either in the form of a letter stating that the benefit has been awarded, or the actual Allowance book

 - Attendance Allowance or Carer's Allowance letter of award

 - Incapacity Benefit books, or a letter notifying the recipient that the benefit has been awarded Incapacity Benefit or Employment and Support Allowance (ESA)

 - In the case of visual impairment, a registration card known as the BD8 or a Certificate of Visual Impairment (CVI)

 - A local authority registration document which is local to the attraction where it is being submitted